-HIST 2020 The American People Since Mid-19th Century\ 3 Credits 3 Class Hours for a Social Science elective.
+HIST 2020 American People Since 1877 3 Credits 3 Class Hours

-A study of the social, cultural, economic, and political aspects of American life since the mid-19th century.
-Prerequisites: DSPW 0800 and DSPR 0800 or equivalent skills.Note: HIST 2020 meets the requirement
+A study of the social, cultural, economic, and political aspects of American life from the Reconstruction period to the present.
+Prerequisites: DSPW 0800 and DSPR 0800 or equivalent skills.

-HIST 2030 Tennessee History\
+HIST 2030 Tennessee History 3 Credits

 A study of the history of Tennessee from the neolithic era to the present.
 Course themes include social, cultural, economic, and political activities throughout the state's history.
 Prerequisites: DSPW 0800 and DSPR 0800 or equivalent skills.
-Note: HIST 2030 meets the requirement for a Social Science elective.